 Easter Basket Distribution: 15 households took part in the 2013 Easter Basket distribution.

 Toy Bank: During the 2012 holiday season, 50 families scheduled appointments to select toys for their children.
 The age limit for this program is 18 years old.
 The toy bank is also available year round for parents to select items for their children's birthdays.

 The DCSR processes energy assistance applications for eligible residents throughout the fall and winter months.
-Residents are welcome to obtain information on eligibility requirements and to schedule their appointments starting in late August by calling (203) 239-2566.
-During the 2012-2013 Energy Season, DCSR staff processed energy assistance applications for 200 households in North Haven.
+Residents are welcome to obtain information on eligibility requirements and to schedule their appointments starting in early September by calling (203) 239-2566.
+During the 2013-2014 Energy Season, DCSR staff processed energy assistance applications for 310 households in North Haven.
 Emergency fuel assistance is also available for eligible residents through the town Emergency Fund.

 YOUTH SERVICES – PROGRAMS

 Youth Services programs are designed to promote and foster positive youth development, provide health and wellness activities, substance abuse prevention programs, cultural and educational offerings and employment opportunities.
 The Youth Services Bureau is actively involved in professional organizations such as Connecticut Youth Services Association (CYSA), Planning for Children and Youth Committee (PCYC), and the Substance Abuse Action Council (SAAC).
 For more information on the SAAC, click click here: